15 braid hairstyle ideas for short, medium, and long hair

 BRAIDED HAIRSTYLES FOR SHORT HAIR

 You would think that short hairstyles wouldn’t be able to hold a braid, since you only have a handful of hair to style.
 And it’s kind of true, because the shorter your hair, the tougher it is to braid.
-But with some creativity and a little braided hairstyle inspiration, you might be surprised at all of your options.
-Just make sure to lock in your hairstyle with a flexible hairspray formula, since even a few loose hairs could make one of these styles unravel completely.
+But with some creativity and a little braided hairstyle inspiration, you might be surprised at all of your options for cute braid hairstyles.
+Just make sure to lock in your look with a flexible hairspray formula, since even a few loose hairs could make one of these styles unravel completely.
 Still, they’re worth the risk.

 Simple Side Braid